scylladb/scylladb/docs/operating-scylla/rest.rst

 administrative operations.
 For example, it allows you to check or update configuration, retrieve cluster-level information, and more.

-The :doc:`nodetool </operating-scylla/nodetool>` CLI tool interacts with a *scylla-jmx* process using JMX.
-The process, in turn, uses the REST API to interact with the ScyllaDB process.
+The :doc:`nodetool </operating-scylla/nodetool>` CLI tool uses the REST API to interact with the ScyllaDB process.

 You can interact with the REST API directly using :code:`curl`, ScyllaDB's CLI for REST API, or the Swagger UI.